-Introduction to Theology & Religious Studies (RL 101)
+Introduction to Theology & Religious Studies (TRS 101)

 This course introduces students to the academic study of religion by exploring the various ways individuals and communities articulate their experience of the divine.
 We will move from a general consideration of the nature of religious experience to the ways in which this experience takes shape in various sacred scriptures, traditions, theologies, and moral claims.
 (NOTE: This section qualifies as a Catholic Studies course.
 As such, it gives special emphasis to the Catholic Christian religious tradition, but with a generous openness to other religious traditions and all points of view.)

 Contemporary Catholic Theology (TRS 231)

 This course offers an overview of contemporary issues in Roman Catholic theology.
 It encourages a critical and constructive engagement with central Catholic doctrines, communal structures, sacramental practices, and moral teachings.

 Catholicism in a Digital Age (TRS 235)